+the cumulative minimum sample size has been reached for the procedure in the RPS/IR, or

+it is declared complete per step 6.

+All baseline inspection procedures that have a biennial or triennial frequency:

+The status of these procedures are “N/A” if

-or triennial frequency N/A if are not required to be completed during the inspection cycle and were not completed in a previous year the triennial or biennial period.
+They are not required to be completed during the current inspection cycle, and

+They were not completed in a previous year within the triennial or biennial period.

+If they are required to be completed during the current inspection cycle, the completion status remains “Incomplete” until:

+The required minimum sample size is reached for the procedure in the RPS/IR, or

+It is declared “Complete” per step 6.

-If they are required to be completed during cycle, the completion status remains Incomplete until required minimum sample size is reached for the procedure the or Completed in previous year(s) the status of a triennial procedure completed in the second year of the triennial period would be N/A for the first year, Complete for the second year, and in previous year(s) for the third year. status of a biennial procedure completed in the first year of the biennial period would be reported as Complete in the first year, and in previous year(s) for the second year.
+If the procedure was completed in the previous year(s), choose the “Completed in previous year(s)” as the completion status.

+Example 1.
+The status of a triennial procedure completed in the second year of the triennial period would be “N/A” for the first year, “Complete” for the second year, and “Complete - in previous year(s)” for the third year.

+Example 2.
+The status of a biennial procedure completed in the first year of the biennial period would be reported as “Complete” in the first year, and “Complete - in previous year(s)” for the second year.

-A procedure can also be declared with less than the minimum or zero completed in the following :
+A procedure can also be declared “Complete” with less than the minimum or zero sample size completed by the branch chief (or designee) in the following cases:

-If all requirements of the procedure are met by work done in other procedure(s) or at related unitshe completion status is Complete by Reference.
+If all requirements of the procedure are met by work done in other procedure(s) or at related units, the completion status is designated “Complete by Reference.”

-Several baseline inspection procedures "Complete" when the minimum sample size has been inspected.
-However, if at the end of the annual inspection cycle, the minimum sample size was not available to inspect, the procedure status is "Complete sample not available."
+Several baseline inspection procedures that are implemented as required.”
+The completion status is "Complete" when the minimum sample size has been inspected.
+However, if at the end of the annual inspection cycle, the minimum sample size was not available to inspect, the procedure status is designated "Complete – full sample not available."

-the opportunity to apply the procedure was not available during the inspection cycle the procedure status is Complete - opportunity to apply procedure not available
+If the opportunity to apply the procedure was not available during the inspection cycle the procedure status is designated Complete - opportunity to apply procedure not available.”

-For the actual sample size that was inspected is to be reported in RPS.
-Once the procedure is declared Complete, the will omplete for program completion purposes the sample size
+For cases (1) – (3) above, the actual sample size (“0” if no sample) that was inspected is to be reported in RPS.
+Once the procedure is declared “Complete,” the RPS IR Report 8A will show the inspection as “Complete” for program completion purposes, regardless of the actual sample size.

+The following three modules can be used to view completion status:

+RPS/REPORTS/IR/Power Reactors/ROP Items 8 shows the completion status of all baseline procedures by region or by site.

+RPS/IR/ REPORTS/IR/Power Reactors/ROP Items 9 provides a summary of the number of completed samples for all ROP inspection cycles, by site, for all baseline procedures.
+This summary provides a ready determination of completion for those procedures that have biennial and triennial frequencies.

+RPS/IR/ REPORTS/IR/Power Reactors/ROP Items 7 provides an option to show reports based on ROP completion status.

-completion statuscompletion status of the inspection for completion status The following examples illustrate how to determine the completion status and sample size.
+The following examples illustrate how to determine the completion status and sample size.

-Example 1baseline IP quarterly samples annually).
-The inspectors only one sample quarter.
-The branch chief (or designee) a completed sample size of 1 and the status
+Example 1.
+A baseline IP with a quarterly frequency requires reviewing three samples (total of 12 samples annually).
+The inspectors reviewed only one sample in the first quarter.
+The branch chief (or designee) entered a completed sample size of “1” and did not change the completion status.

-During the quarter, the resident inspectors three additional samples.
-The branch chief (or designee) enter the completed sample size 3 and the statusWhen the cumulative completed sample size reache 12 the branch chief (or designee) change the status to Complete.
+During the second quarter, the resident inspectors reviewed three additional samples.
+The branch chief (or designee) entered the completed sample size of “3” and did not change the completion status.

+When the cumulative completed sample size reached “12” in the RPS/IP, the branch chief (or designee) changeed the completion status to “Complete.”